 A common solution to deal with this issue is to use the resources you already have available.
 Specifically, this means the power cables that connect the PSU to the GPU.

-Many people route these cables from the bottom for a cleaner PC look.
+Many people route these cables from the bottom for a tidier PC appearance.
 However, if you are worried about sagging, we suggest routing the cables from above the card.
 This can potentially take some weight off the card, but it won’t be a permanent solution.

 The tension of the cables will gradually start to give, leaving the GPU in its original saggy state.
 It’s also unlikely to look as good visually.

-To evade this, try to utilize some of the other remedies below.
+To avoid this, try to employ some of the other solutions below.

 Use Any Item To Prop It Up